MamdouhSar/unity3d-server/README.md

         Email = "email@example.com"
     };

-    // other fields can be set just like with ParseObject user["phone"] = "415-392-0202";
+    //Other fields can be set just like with ParseObject user["phone"] = "415-392-0202";

     Task signUpTask = user.SignUpAsync();